Omanshu209/ExploreWiki/README.md

 # ExploreWiki
-This is a Python application that allows the user to search for information and open URLs.
-The app uses the KivyMD framework for the GUI.
+This is a Python application that allows the user to `search for information` and `open URLs`.
+The app uses the `KivyMD framework` for the GUI.

 ![Screenshot_2023-03-12-18-58-28-228](https://user-images.githubusercontent.com/114089324/231769154-e3a5418b-a38c-4234-9134-e45b78e9b8cb.jpeg)